ilmenit/RastaConverter/BUILD.md

 This repo supports vcpkg manifest mode.
 The helper scripts can integrate vcpkg when a `vcpkg.json` is present, and will offer it as a fallback when dependencies are missing.

-- Windows (`build.bat`): first tries your system/explicit dependencies.
+- Windows (`build.bat` / `build.ps1`): first tries your system/explicit dependencies.
 On failure it prompts to use vcpkg and injects the toolchain (keeping the same preset and binary dir).
 Set `AUTO_VCPKG=1` to skip the prompt; set `DISABLE_VCPKG=1` to never use vcpkg.
 - Linux/macOS (`build.sh`): same smart fallback behavior.
 If `VCPKG_ROOT` is already set to a valid install, it will be used automatically.
 You can still pass `DISABLE_VCPKG=1` to avoid vcpkg.
 - You may point `VCPKG_ROOT` to a shared install, or let the script bootstrap a local checkout under `.vcpkg` (Linux/macOS).

 Examples:

 ```
-# Windows (shared vcpkg or local fallback)
+# Windows (shared vcpkg or local fallback with PowerShell)
-set VCPKG_ROOT=C:\vcpkg
+$env:VCPKG_ROOT="C:\vcpkg"
-build.bat win-msvc Release
+./build.ps1 -Preset win-msvc -Config Release

-# Windows (auto fallback to local vcpkg without prompt)
+# Windows (auto fallback to local vcpkg without prompt with PowerShell)
-set AUTO_VCPKG=1
+$env:AUTO_VCPKG=1
-build.bat win-msvc Release
+./build.ps1 -Preset win-msvc -Config Release

 # Linux/macOS (auto-bootstrap local vcpkg under .vcpkg if missing)
 ./build.sh linux-gcc Release